+Fig. 4c shows the amount of energy consumed in each time slot for the different strategies, for the given scenario.
 Despite the fact that network sharing schemes are often considered as a way to save energy in periods of low loads, the plot shows that for all strategies, the most significant savings are achieved when traffic peaks, with the full NS scheme achieving more than 30% reduction over energy-optimal network management without sharing.

-Figure 6(b) shows the percentages of active infrastructures per operator and time slot at the optimum, for the full NS scheme.
-This plot shows that the service load, in terms of fraction of active BSs, is almost equally distributed between the two operators.
-This is expected, as in the considered scenario both BS densities and user densities are similar between the two MNOs, and they are both distributed as PPPs.
-This is mostly true for the rural area where the ratio between the BS densities of MNO 1 and MNO 2 (corresponding to 1.12) is almost equal to the ratio of the respective user densities (1.16).
+Fig. 4(d) shows the percentages of active infrastructures per operator and time slot at the optimum, for the full NS scheme.
+As expected, the service load, in terms of fraction of active BSs, is almost equally distributed between the 2 operators.
+In the considered scenario, both BS densities and user densities are similar between the two MNOs, and they are both distributed as PPPs.
+This is mostly true for the rural area where the ratio between the BS densities of MNO 1 and MNO 2, 1.12, is almost equal to the ratio 1.16 of the respective user densities.
 The ratio of the user densities in other areas is slightly lower, resulting in a lower imbalance in the performance of the switchoff strategies between the two MNOs.